licensezero/guide.licensezero.com/index.md

 </figure>

 This kind of complexity shows up even in existing open software projects that don't use any License Zero licenses, with mixes of GPL, BSD, MIT, LGPL, and other licenses.

-The good news is that tools like the [license zero command line interface](#command-line-interface) can traverse even complex license graphs automatically, compile a list of every [identifier](#identifiers) mentioned in metadata, and compare those results against the licenses and waivers that the user already has.
-The License Zero command line interface merely evolves, and specializes, [existing tools for analyzing open source license graphs](https://www.npmjs.com/package/licensee).